f3-factory/F3com-data/sql-mapper/main.md

 });
 ```

 That's it!
-As F3 sanitizes the values, with such an extra filtering and your DB is safe from injections.
+As F3 sanitizes the values, with such an extra filtering, your DB is safe from injections.

 ### copyto
 **Populate hive array variable with mapper fields**